-“The BMPRO system now comes complete with a lithium offering as we have just released our lithium BMPRO Sentry batteries which have been extensively tested and proven to perform with the BMPRO Power Management Systems.
+“The BMPRO system now comes complete with a lithium offering as we have just released our lithium BMPRO Invicta batteries which have been extensively tested and proven to perform with the BMPRO Power Management Systems.
 This is a LiFePO4 battery available in 100Ah and 125Ah,” he said.

 Sealed Performance Batteries (SPB) is an Australian-owned battery and energy storage wholesale distributor.
 SPB has been around for over 20 years and have extensive experience in a wide range of battery technology including lithium batteries across a number of chemistries and voltages, along with traditional automotive starter batteries – AGM and GEL deep cycle as well as UPS and standby batteries.
-BMPRO SENTRY lithium range has been specifically tailored for deep cycle applications in 12V and 24V variants and is perfect for Sealed Lead Acid (SLA) replacement.
+BMPRO Invicta lithium range has been specifically tailored for deep cycle applications in 12V and 24V variants and is perfect for Sealed Lead Acid (SLA) replacement.
 It is unique in the industry, with IEC62619 certification for the complete battery system (as opposed to just the cells) along with Bluetooth options for simple monitoring and diagnostics.

 Like this Post?
 Share it!